jonrh/react-native-hugecharts/README.md

 # React Native Hugecharts

-This is a [React Native](reactnative) web view component that displays a [Highcharts](highcharts) graph.
+This is a [React Native](https://facebook.github.io/react-native/) web view component that displays a [Highcharts](https://www.highcharts.com/) graph.
+The name *Hugecharts* is a bad synonym pun to avoid naming conflicts with the original repository (see fork info below).

+## Todo & Roadmap
+Short term todo list:

+1. Get the library, `index.js`, to work on iOS and Android.
+1. Add usage documentation and examples.
+1. Create and publish the library to npm

+Not sure if or when I get to those but at present they are desirable goals:

+1. Refactor library to use TypeScript & provide a TypeScript definition.
+1. Options to specify if Highcharts source should be baked into the app or loaded via HTTPS.
+1. If possible/feasible, use Prettier or Babel to export a JavaScript object instead of the `flattenObject()` and `flattenText()` functions.
+1. Add package to the [Nix package manager](https://nixos.org/nix/).
+1. Add support for [Highstocks](https://www.highcharts.com/products/highstock) and [Highmaps](https://www.highcharts.com/products/highmaps).

 ## Fork Info & Acknowledgements
-This repository is a fork of [react-native-highcharts](rn-highcharts).
+This repository is a fork of [react-native-highcharts](rn-https://github.com/TradingPal/react-native-highcharts).
 I've used it successfully in production for a while but have some ideas for changes I don't want to bother the original authors with.
 In addition to that I see this as a learning opportunity to publish my first library, to gain a deeper understanding from the library author perspective.

 I'd like to thank the following for their contributions to the original library: